embeddedgo/embeddedgo.github.io/_posts/2019-11-19-porting_go_to_microcontrollers_part1.md

 #### Convert the ARM assembler into the Thumb2 assembler

 So I have working assembler for GOARCH=thumb but it still generates ARM code.
 It would seem that the conversion should be simple: the same user registers, mostly the same addressing modes and instruction names.
-The original arm assembler helped much but the thumb one diverges far away from it.
+The original ARM assembler helped much but the Thumb2 one diverges far away from it.
 Here are the reasons:

 1. Many Thumb2 instructions have two available encodings: 16 or 32 bit.
 One of my design choices was that the code generator should use the shortest possible encoding.
 This complicates thigs much compared to the original ARM assembler.